bit-broker/website/content/en/docs/api-conventions/authorization.md

 * [Contributor API](/docs/contributor/) - needed to contribute data to a designated entity type
 * [Consumer API](/docs/consumer/) - needed to access data via a policy definition

-Except in some [development modes](/docs/getting-started/install-local/#development-only-headers), there is no access to BitBroker services without authorization and hence without having a corresponding authorization key.
+Except in some [development modes](/docs/getting-started/install-local/#development-only-headers), there is no access to BitBroker services without authorization and hence without having a corresponding authorization token.

 #### Authorizing API calls

-When you have obtained the relevant authorization key ([see below](#obtaining-an-authorization-key)), you can use it to authorize API calls by using a specified HTTP header attribute.
+When you have obtained the relevant authorization token ([see below](#obtaining-an-authorization-token)), you can use it to authorize API calls by using a specified HTTP header attribute.
 The same authorization header structure is used for all three BitBroker API sets.

 ```
 x-bbk-auth-token: your-token-will-go-here
 ```

 The header must be exactly as it appears here, with the same casing and without spaces.
-If you do not correctly specify the authorization header, or you use an invalid authorization key, you will get an `HTTP/1.1 401 Unauthorized` error.
+If you do not correctly specify the authorization header, or you use an invalid authorization token, you will get an `HTTP/1.1 401 Unauthorized` error.

-##### Testing your Authorization Key
+##### Testing your Authorization Token

 It can be useful to make test calls to the API to check that your key is valid and that your authorization header is formatted correctly.